coderfalse-us/forestfire/docs/python_formatters.md

 ## Introduction

 Code formatters are essential tools in modern software development that automatically format code according to predefined style rules.
 They help maintain consistent code style across a project, improve readability, and eliminate debates about formatting preferences.
-This document provides an overview of popular Python code formatters, with a special focus on Ruff, which is the formatter used in the ForestFire project.
+This document provides an overview of popular Python code formatters, with a special focus on Black and Ruff, which are the formatters used in the ForestFire project.

 ## Why Use Code Formatters?